 6. Track your progress

 Building your emergency fund is a marathon endeavor.
 It takes patience, but tracking your progress can be exciting.
-In addition to a budgeting app, consider using a tool like Personal Capital.
+In addition to a budgeting app, consider using a tool like Empower.

-Personal Capital isn’t a budgeting app.
+Empower isn't a budgeting app.
 Instead, it offers a variety of free tools to help you track your overall financial well-being.
-Personal Capital can suggest a reasonable emergency fund goal and track your progress.
-When you connect all your accounts to Personal Capital, you can also keep track of your net worth.
+Empower can suggest a reasonable emergency fund goal and track your progress.
+When you connect all your accounts to Empower, you can also keep track of your net worth.

 Again, seeing your progress can motivate you to stick to your savings habit.
 Also, celebrating with small rewards along the way (that don’t put you back in debt) can also inspire you to keep saving.